-Karen’s activities team is made up of herself, Magi Bell and Sharon McArthur.
-Between them, they ensure that residents are happy and have loads of fun.
+Karen’s is supported by, Sharon McArthur and between them, they ensure that residents are happy and have loads of fun.

 They are very keen to involve the residents in the decision making within the home to enhance their experience.
 They take part in the residents' meetings, catering forums and assist the General Manager in interviewing new staff members.

 At Balclutha Court our resident’s happiness is extremely important to us.
 We all know that a large part of this is keeping active and continuing to enjoy your interests and hobbies.
 At Balclutha Court, we have regular activities including arts and crafts, music, entertainment, trips to local attractions such as canal trips, safari parks and many more.
 Our activities team are always busy organising events, entertainment and excursions with the broadest possible appeal and many of our residents see living at Balclutha Court as an opportunity to develop a new skill or interest.
 It is important to us that each individual who we support can get as much from these as possible, so we try our best to arrange activities that reflect their interests and capabilities as best as possible, and encourage them to participate in any way they can.
 We also encourage relatives to join with activities and events as often as they can.